Public Health and Epidemiology (SVUEK_036)

 • differentiate causal and non-causal associations of factors and health events;

-• describe and give examples about disease prevention and health promotion;
+• describe and give examples of disease prevention and health promotion;

 • calculate measures of health events and states;

-• appraise validity of epidemiological studies corresponding to the study designs;
+• appraise the validity of epidemiological studies corresponding to the study designs;

 • calculate measures of association.